Academic Calendar

 Introduction to Mandarin II

-Prerequisite(s): MAND 101 or instructor's permission
+Prerequisite(s): MAND 101 or department assessment.

 Corequisite(s): None.